It’s a surname and place name that’s never been more popular.

 Instead of Rock, it’s Hawk.

-1991’s Hudson Hawk starred Bruce Willis as a master burglar just out of jail, intent on going straight, but instead he has to finish one last job.
+1991’s Hudson Hawk starred Bruce Willis as a master burglar just out of jail, intent on going straight.
+Instead he has to finish one last job.

 It was a flop.